-McDonald’s commits to close pay gaps identified in annual equal pay analyses for women globally in Company-owned and operated markets and for underrepresented groups in the U.S. at the staff and Company-owned restaurant levels.
+McDonald’s commits to close pay gaps identified in annual equal pay analyses for women globally in Company-owned and operated markets and for Underrepresented Groups in the U.S. at staff and Company-owned restaurant levels.

 Women in Leadership Goal (Multiple Markets)

-By the end of 2025, McDonald’s expects to increase representation of women in leadership roles globally (Senior Director and above) to 45%, with an overall goal to reach gender parity globally in leadership roles (Senior Director and above) by the end of 2030.
+By the end of 2025, McDonald’s aspires to increase representation of women in leadership roles globally (Senior Director and above) to 45%,13 with an overall goal to reach gender parity globally in leadership roles (Senior Director and above) by the end of 2030.14

-As of the end of 2021, 30% of leadership roles (Senior Director and above) located in the U.S. are held by individuals in underrepresented groups.
+As of the end of 2022, 28% of leadership roles (Senior Director and above) located in the U.S. are held by individuals in Underrepresented Groups.18

-For a closer look at the percentage of U.S. systemwide spend and national investments across diversity categories, check out our 2021 Diversity Snapshot.
+For a closer look at the percentage of U.S. systemwide spend and national investments across diversity categories, check out our latest Diversity Snapshot (PDF – 3.5 MB).

 For more information on each of the following goals, check out our Nutrition & Marketing Practices page.

 Offer Balanced Meals Goal (Multiple Markets)